apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.5.x/index.md

 Documentation
 -------------

 1. [Quick Start](quickstart.md) - contains simple, complete examples of request execution with the classic, fluent and async APIs.
+1. [Architecture](architecture.md) - describes HttpClient architecture pronciples such as
+   the layering concept.
+2. [Configuration guide](configuration.md) - describes principles of HttpClient
+   configuration.
+3. [Migration guide](migration-guide/index.md) - helps choose the best migration path from older version of Apache HttpClient, different i/o models supported by Apache HttpClient or other HTTP clients.
 1. Examples demonstrating some common as well as more complex use cases

     * [HttpClient (classic APIs)](examples.md)